-Well, we are burying him in his hometown of Fairbury, NE 2 days after the memorial, those were his last wishes.
-Therefore since I don’t have a car anymore, I was in an extreme set of emotional turmoil that kept me from making a decision whether I could drive myself up there and/or stand this emotionally.
-I finally made the decision not to go.
-I knew that because of his gentle nature Bill would have held me in his arms and told me not to go because it upset me too much.
+Well, we are burying him in his hometown of Fairbury, NE two days after the memorial, those were his last wishes.
+Therefore since I don’t have a car anymore, and I was in an extreme state of emotional turmoil these were the reasons that kept me from making another simple decision.
+Whether I could drive myself up there and/or stand this emotionally, I needed someone to tell me what to do.
+I could not make another decision on my own.
+My wonderful step son added his opinion and tried to help me make a decision.

-Bill didn’t trust people since he himself had been hurt many times, but he always ended up forgiving them but never told them that he was hurt by them.
-I loved him very much and will until I too only exist in Jehovah’s memory.
+Bill didn’t trust people since he had been hurt many times, but he always ended up forgiving them but never told them that he was hurt by them.
+I loved him very much and will until I too only exist in the dust.
 You’d think that there would be no more to say after a person dies, but that is when the thoughts of him and the pain of losing him are still raw.
 Everyone feels that way when they lose someone.
 I try to remember only the good things, but the sad things intrude into those good things.

 One of the sad things I remember is that the more weight he lost, the more his bulging discs hurt him.
 He hurt so much that even the morphine didn’t touch it.
 Then I try to ease that pain with the thought of how I cared for him at home for as long as I could.
 He was taken away from me and placed in the nursing home when the social worker told me I couldn’t take him home.
 She said that it takes two people around the clock to care for him at that stage and I couldn’t even take care of him now.

-Oh, I did cry some, but had much work to do.
+Oh, I did cry some but had much work to do.
 It’s strange, and I believe that it’s true for everyone.
 You don’t begin to truly let the death of a person feel real.
 So far everything has been surreal.
 That is until everyone has left.
 Then the loss of that person begins to sink in.
 I feel it sometimes, but not all at once.